Cancun Swim with Turtles; My Experience

 The tour is run with a Mormon twist, which I found absolutely fascinating.
 I’m quite anti-religion if truth be told but I’m so intrigued about religions around the world.
 So first we went to visit the Mayan ruins in Tulum, where the original temples are still standing from when the Spanish first discovered the continent.

-On the way back to Cancun we stop to swin at Akumel Bay, a world class beach and home to a large colony of Sea Turtles.
+On the way back to Cancun we stop to swim with turtles at Akumal Bay.
+A world-class beach and home to a large colony of Sea Turtles.
 Snorkel and fins on and I was in the water like a shot, instantly we discovered a turtle.
 5 minutes later the place was covered in them, these huge beautiful beasts gliding through the water – some of them were bigger than me!

 I stayed in the water for almost an hour, loving life out there.
 But there was a storm brewing so we heading back in.
-On the way home we stopped for original Mexican icecream (I played it safe with coconut flavor, chilli and cheese didn’t do it for me) and soon I said goodbye to my new Mormon friend, filled with new information and some great memories.
+On the way home, we stopped for original Mexican icecream.
+I played it safe with coconut flavour, chilli and cheese didn’t do it for m.
+As soon I said goodbye to my new Mormon friend, filled with new information and some great memories.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!